Slacks Creek

 What is the weighted average housing cost based on tenure mix in the suburb of Slacks Creek?

-Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,081.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,081.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,430/month, and renters paying $1,342/month.

 How affordable is housing in the suburb of Slacks Creek relative to local incomes?